Return to Home Page

 Time: 7Hrs 45Mins

-On Valentine’s Day, Anne come up with the wonderful suggestion of a summer meet to Foinaven.
-A plan began to take shape involving a traverse, leaving a car at both ends, and the date Saturday 13th June was eventually set.
+Back in February, Anne came up with the wonderful idea of a summer meet to Foinaven.
+A plan began to take shape and the date Saturday 13th June was eventually set.

 Weather forecasts were quite variable leading up to the big day and forecasts were still changing within the final 12 hours.
-Thankfully Mr Monk got the forecast correct, unlike the Met Office, as it stayed dry throughout the day.
+MWIS got the forecast correct, unlike the Met Office, as it stayed dry throughout the day.

-En-route to the rendezvous, Dave, Anne and Stuart were fortunate enough to spot some Divers.
-I was only fortunate enough to spot a deer!
+En-route to our rendezvous, Dave, Anne and Stuart were fortunate enough to spot some Divers.
+I was fortunate to spot ..... a deer!

 Click here to see a map of the route undertaken